arshaddanish/e-commerce/README.md

-Frontend for a basic Ecommerce website developed using Angular.
+Frontend for a basic E-commerce website developed using Angular.
 <br /><br />

 Features: